akikoo/grunt-frontend-workflow/README.md

     npm install grunt

-Now install all the dependencies
+Now install all the dependencies (listed in package.json)

     npm install